nenes25/eicaptcha/README.md

  This module relies upon the override of the ContactController.

+ Installation
+ ----
+ For non technicals users, go to <a href="https://github.com/nenes25/eicaptcha/releases">github release page</a> and download the last one with the tag 0.4.x

- Don't forget to use `composer install` in order to download the necessary recaptcha composer package.
+ If you clone or download the package form this page, don't forget to use `composer install` in order to download the necessary recaptcha composer package.
- Otherwise you can go on the github release page https://github.com/nenes25/eicaptcha/releases and download the last 0.4.x version release to get the full package

  For more details about this module  :